The Motivation Proclamation

 "The Motivation Proclamation" is a song by American rock band Good Charlotte.
-Vocalist Benji Madden and lead guitarist Joel Madden wrote the song while Don Gilmore produced it.
+Vocalist Joel Madden and lead guitarist Benji Madden wrote the song while Don Gilmore produced it.
 The track, whose lyrics talking about moving on from distressing routines, was included on the band's self-titled debut album (2000).

-Although "The Motivation Proclamation'" received some airplay in the United States, it was not released as a single there.
-Epic Records instead issued a CD single on August 6, 2001, in Australia and New Zealand.
+Although "The Motivation Proclamation'" received some airplay in the United States, it did not chart.
+In August 2001, Epic Records issued a CD single in Australia.
 While the song stalled at number 67 in Australia, it became a top-30 hit in New Zealand, where it peaked at number 28.
 A music video directed by Marc Webb was made for the song, featuring the band waking up and performing the song together.

 Background and release

 According to guitarist Billy Martin, "The Motivation Proclamation" is about "breaking out of a cycle if you're depressed on something... getting over it and going on".
-In the United States, the song began receiving airplay as an album cut in January and February 2001, but it did not appear on any Billboard rankings.
+In the United States, the song was serviced to alternative radio on January 29, 2001, but it did not appear on any Billboard rankings.
 In Australia and New Zealand, a CD single was issued.
 In the former country, the song was released on August 6, 2001, and debuted at number 78 on the ARIA Singles Chart the following week.
 It spent two more weeks on the chart before dropping out.
 After Good Charlotte entered the top 100 on the ARIA Albums Chart, the song re-entered the top 100 at number 67, its peak, in mid-October.
 In New Zealand, the track entered the RIANZ Singles Chart at number 44 on September 6, 2001, and peaked at number 28 on October 21, 2001, spending 15 weeks in the top 50.